woernfl/blogwoernfl/_drafts/2018-05-23-How-to-provision-persistant-volume-in-Kubernetes.md

 ---

-Basically there are 2 ways of managing it:
+Basically there are 2 ways of managing that:

 - `Manually creating the persistant volume`, which is leading to you creating all the persistant volume on your own (the last thing you want to do)
 - `Automatically creating the persistant volume` by letting Kubernetes talk with your storage backend so that it can provision itself what he needs

 If you do not know what is a `persistant volume`, that's ok <i class="fa fa-smile-o"></i>.
 Let say that you can see it as a network disk or a network drive, whatever rings a bell in your mind.

 Some would argue that there is also the `statefulset` object and I would answer that from a state perspective the `statefulset` is using the automatic creation of the `persistant volume`, nothing more.
 Hoever `statefulset` are providing a number of feature usually useful when dealing with stateful applications.
-The most useful one being the ordered deployment and deletion of pods.
+The most useful one, in my opinion, being the ordered deployment and deletion of pods.

 ---

 # Let set some context

 To make it easier to understand, let put some context here.
 Let's say that we are in a company called `BigCo`. `BigCo` has already rolled out `Kubernetes` to manage all services it provides. `John` and `Bob` are 2 employees of `BigCo`. `John` is a sysadmin and `Bob` is a developer.
-One day `Bob` come to `John` with an ask, he would need to run a MySql database in the `Kubernetes` cluster hosting his application.
+One day `Bob` come to `John` with an ask, he would need to run a MySQL database in the `Kubernetes` cluster hosting his application.

 # Manually creating the persistant volumes